kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 - The new field is alpha and guarded by `WorkloadAwareScheduling`, default `false`.
 - Enabling the LWS gate alone does not change existing objects.
+- Enabling Phase 2 does not rewrite a Phase-1 object's flat layout.
-- Disabling the LWS gate after objects have opted in stops new compilation but does not mutate or orphan live objects; operators must drain or remove opted-in LWS objects before disabling the upstream Kubernetes gates.
+- Disabling the LWS gate after objects have opted in stops new compilation but does not mutate or orphan live objects; operators must drain opted-in LWS objects before disabling the upstream Kubernetes gates.
-- The `v1alpha2` draft has no compatibility promise.
-It was never a stable LWS API and is replaced by the Kubernetes 1.37 design before implementation.
+- The unpublished `v1alpha2` LWS draft has no compatibility promise.

 ### Risks and Mitigations